Skip to content ↓

 Spelling: On a Tuesday, your child will receive a Look Say Cover Write Check sheet to complete at home with 10 spellings.
 The spellings will also appear on this class page on the school website each week.
 These spellings are based on the National Curriculum and linked to the words, patterns or rules we will cover in class.

-The children will be tested on these words on the following Monday.
+The children will be tested on these words on Friday.

 Useful Links